macmillanpublishers/Word-template/docs/dev/002-template-installation.md

 # Overview
 End users can install the template themselves following the instructions [on this page](https://confluence.macmillan.com/display/PBL/Install+the+Macmillan+Template).
 This document just explains what the installer file does for troubleshooting or manual installation purposes (or just because you're curious).

+The installer macro downloads the template files that are attached to  [this Public Confluence page](https://confluence.macmillan.com/display/PBL/Word+Template+downloads+-+production) and saves them in the correct locations on the user's computer.
+It is a sibling page to the Public space home page, so users won't see it in the page tree when viewing the home page.

+Note that the VBA code needs to reference the attachment URL, not the main page URL, i.e. the URL for the main attachments page is <https://confluence.macmillan.com/download/attachments/9044274>.
+Simply append the file name to the end of the URL to download that file.

+# Git Confluence connector
+## Production files
+The live production files (templates and version number files) are attached to the page listed above using the [Git for Confluence](https://marketplace.atlassian.com/plugins/nl.avisi.confluence.plugins.git-plugin/server/overview) add-on.
+This keeps the files synced with the `master` branch of the `Word-template` repo on GitHub.
+Any changes that are pushed to the `master` branch are automatically available for download.

+Admin docs for the add-in [are available here](http://addons.avisi.com/git-for-confluence/documentation/).

+## Beta testing and development files
+There are separate Confluence pages whose attachments are synced to the `releases` branch [(here)](https://confluence.macmillan.com/display/PBL/Word+template+downloads+-+pre-release) and the `develop` branch [(here)](https://confluence.macmillan.com/display/PBL/Word+template+downloads+-+staging).
+See Development Workflow for their uses.

+**Note:** The *downloadBranch* variable in the `AutoExec` procedure in the `ThisDocument` module of each template file (`MacmillanGT.dotm`, `GtUpdater.dotm`, and the installer file) needs to be set to the branch you want to download from.
+See Development Workflow for the process to manage this.

+## Scheduled jobs
+The Git for Confluence add-on checks the repo for updates every five minutes.
+A Confluence administrator can sync the files manually by going to **General configuration > Administration > Scheduled Jobs**.
+One of the jobs in the list is **Synchronize Git repositories**, and it lists the time of the last sync and the time of the next scheduled sync.
+To sync the files manually, click on the **Run** link.

+# Installer file
+Users download the installer file from [this Confluence page](https://confluence.macmillan.com/display/PBL/Install+the+Macmillan+Template), which links directly to the installer file on the `master` branch of the GitHub repo.

+The installer file launches the installation macro immediately at file open, though with default security settings most users will be prompted with a warning and need to click **Enable Content** before it will run.

+If you need to open the file without running the macro (to edit code, for example), hold down Shift while you open it.

+# Update checker
+The templates check once a day to see if a new version is available.
+They do this by downloading the version files attached to the appropriate Confluence page and comparing the number listed to the version number listed in the *Version* custom document property in each template.
+If the template version is less than the posted version, the user is prompted that an update is available.
+If they click OK, the macro then downloads the new version.

 # Installed file locations
 There are a number of template files that need to be saved in specific directories for the macros to work correctly.